Does Cheesecake Have Eggs In It? Guide To Why Cheesecake Get An Egg

 Can Vegans Consume Cheesecake?

-Most cheesecakes don’t include raw eggs unless they are baked cheesecakes.
-You should be careful as sometimes the baker may have unpasteurized milk or raw eggs, especially if you are pregnant let alone dietary requirements.
-The majority of cheesecakes being produced for supermarket chains will be made with pasteurized eggs and soft cheese.
+Most cheesecakes don’t include eggs unless they are baked cheesecakes.
+Most cheesecakes sold in supermarket chains will be made with pasteurized eggs and soft cheese.

 Why Do Cheesecakes (Sometimes) Need Eggs?

-Since there is no starch, when making a cheesecake you will need an ingredient to thicken the mix and bakers are renowned for relying on eggs for their thickening power.
-To get scientific, the raw egg proteins release into the mix and then bind together once it sets.
+When making a cheesecake you will need an ingredient to thicken the mixture and bakers rely on eggs for their thickening power.
+The raw egg proteins release into the mix and then bind together once it sets.

-Follow the recipe guide, but generally, most recipes use whole eggs and on average most recipes are using 3 eggs and 2 yolks.
+Follow the recipe guide, but generally, most recipes use whole eggs and on average most recipes use three eggs and two yolks.

 Does Non-Baked Cheesecake Contain Eggs?